 Over the last few years, cultural shifts have drastically impacted the way we do business.
 Take the hiring process as an example.
 Being interviewed for a job always meant meeting with a manager in their office.
-You’d show your resume, they’d ask some questions, you’d respond, and then you’d wait for a call.
+You’d show your resume, they’d ask you some questions, you’d respond, and then you’d wait for a call.
 Today, many of these formal interviews are being replaced or preceded by informal meetings outside the office.
-Managers are meeting job candidates for informal job interviews in coffee shops or other relaxed settings.
-After decades interviewing candidates as one of the leading temp staffing services in Lancaster, PA, we’ve seen a lot of trends come and go.
-What makes some managers prefer an informal interview?
-Do these informal conversations require any special preparation on your end?
+Managers are meeting job candidates for informal job interviews from coffee shops to Zoom.
+After decades interviewing candidates as one of the leading staffing agencies in Lancaster, PA, we’ve seen many trends come and go.
+So, what makes some managers prefer an informal interview?
+And do these informal conversations require any special preparation on your end?

 Why Do Managers Choose an Informal Job Interview?

-If they rely on responses to job postings, managers can only pull from the pool of candidates who saw the ad and were interested in responding.
-This imposes uncomfortable limits on the hiring process.
-It may be that, though it’s clear that extra manpower is needed, the job itself is not yet clearly defined.
-On the other hand, it could be that the business is interested in your talents and is specifically recruiting you.
-An informal, less structured conversation allows both the interviewer and interviewee more leeway to explore the possibilities of your professional relationship and potential while also getting to know you as an individual better.
+Suppose a hiring manager relies solely on responses to job postings.
+In that case, they can only pull from the pool of candidates who saw the ad and were interested in responding, which imposes uncomfortable limits on the hiring process.
+On the other hand, the business may be interested in your talents and is specifically recruiting you.
+An informal, less structured conversation allows both the interviewer and interviewee to explore the possibilities of your professional relationship and potential while also getting to know you as an individual better.

 How to Dress for an Informal Job Interview

-This is probably the question that brought you here.
-As a rule of thumb, dress exactly the way you would for a formal interview, and here’s why: your hiring manager is almost certainly coming from work, and is therefore dressed for work.
-Do you want to look bad in comparison?
-If you’ve done your background research, you should know how you will be expected to dress at work, so this shouldn’t be hard.
+As a rule of thumb, dress exactly the way you would for a formal interview, and here’s why: your hiring manager is more than likely coming from work, and is therefore dressed for work.
+But, as always, do your background research.
+If the business emphasizes its casual workplace, feel free to dawn a pair of jeans, and let your hair down.

 How to Get Ready for an Informal Interview

-- Be prepared.
-Practice your responses to standard interview questions; even though the interview is less structured, your hiring manager will still need to get this information out of you.
+- Be ready.
+Practice your responses to standard interview questions; even though the interview is less structured, your hiring manager will still need to get this information from you.
 Bring a copy of your resume, some business cards, your portfolio, and be ready to take notes.

 - Do your research.
-Learn as much as you can about the company.
-This is your chance to find out if this job is a good fit for you, and you’ll want to ask intelligent questions.
-Also, being able to spout off background information or statistics about the company shows that you take the job offer seriously.
+Learn as much as you can about the company – this is your chance to find out if this job is a good fit for you, so ask intelligent and relevant questions.

 Are you ready to put your interview skills to the test?